 Course summary

-Visual Effects is for anyone interested in creating the stunning visual effects seen each day from the latest Hollywood and televisual epics to the creative innovation of high impact TV adverts.
-The United Kingdom is renowned for its skilled film makers and now boasts some of the biggest visual effects houses in the world.
-Using the finest innovations in technology, this course covers the seamless integration of photo real computer-generated creatures, environments, assets and people.
-This year, the main activities within the programme will take place within a classroom/studio/online setting.
+Visual Effects is for those interested in creating the stunning visual effects seen each day from the latest Hollywood and televisual epics to the creative innovation of high impact TV adverts.
+The United Kingdom is renowned for its skilled film makers and now boasts some of the most prominent Visual Effects houses in the world.
+Using the finest innovations in technology, this course covers the seamless integration of photo-real computer-generated creatures, environments, assets and people.
+The main activities within the programme will take place within a classroom/studio/online setting.
 This will allow you and the staff to develop a mature and informative relationship concerning your study.
-Not only is this a supportive and welcoming environment but it mimics the professional arena where you will be expected to organise your working patterns based upon set goals.
-Circumstances surrounding COVID-19 enabled us to develop a flexible approach to your teaching and learning with the option to deliver aspects of the course both onsite and online.
-Throughout the pandemic, this has been a successful strategy to control numbers and preserve social distancing in the building, reducing the need for unnecessary travel by both students and staff but it is also very important to develop your ability to operate, collaborate and deliver work online – a vital and forward-looking employment skill recommended by our industry partners in the Futureworks’ Industry Advisory Group.
-It is important to note that this is not a distance learning / online course.
-Online activity will be a part of the course in addition to onsite studios and labs as it is an important transferable skill you will need in industry.
+Not only is this a supportive and welcoming environment but mimics the professional arena in which you will be expected to organise your working patterns based upon set goals.
 Your studies will cover the key areas of visual effects; from Rotoscoping and Keying to Tracking, Match moving and colour correction.
 Further in-depth studies such as virtual production, digital set creation and destruction, matte painting, digital character creation, fluid, cloth and particle dynamics will refine your skills, will support you in becoming an accomplished visual effects artist.

 Modules